TiendaNube/api-docs/guides/Payment Provider/README.md

         .then(response => response.json())
         .then(function(responseBody){

           // Once you get the redirect_url, invoke the callback passing it in the
-          callback({ // object argument with result params.
+          // object argument with result params.
+          if( responseBody.success ){
+            callback({
               success: true,
+              extraAuthorized: true, // Legacy parameter, but currently required with "true" value.
+Will be deprecrated soon.
               redirect: responseBody.redirect_url
             });
+          } else {
+            callback({
+              success: false,
+              reason_code: responseBody.failure_code // Check the documentation for a full list of failure and error codes.
+            });
+          }
         })
         .catch(function(error) {

           // Handle a potential error in the HTTP request. callback({
-            success: false
+            success: false,
+            reason_code: "server_error" // Check the documentation for a full list of failure and error codes.
           });
         });
     }